 The heart sits within a fluid filled cavity, which called pericardial cavity.
 The walls and the lining of pericardial cavity are a particular membrane known as pericardium.
 The pericardium is types of serous membrane which produces serous fluid to lubricate the heart and also prevent friction between the ever beating heart and also its surrounding organs.
 The pericardium has two layers.
 One is visceral layer which covers the outside portion of the heart and another is parietal layer that normally forms a sac around the outer portion of the pericardial cavity in human heart diagram.

-Structure of heart wall in heart diagram
+Structure of heart wall in human heart diagram

 In the structure of human heart diagram it is shown that the heart wall is made of three layers: